 The Twilight Ball and Fall Costume Bash are for Walnut Hills 7th & 8th graders only.
 FROSH is for Walnut Hills 9th graders only.
-Senior Dinner Dance is for Walnut Hills 12th graders only.
+SPRING FLING is for Walnut Hills 10th graders only and the Senior Dinner Dance is for Walnut Hills 12th graders only.
 Homecoming is for Walnut Hills 10th, 11th & 12th graders whose dates 10th grade and up may be from other schools.
 Junior & Senior Prom is for Walnut Hills 11th & 12th graders whose dates 11th grade and up may be from other schools.
 Permission slips and identification are required for all dances.
-No cap on ages for participation in dances.
 12th graders must have all fees paid in full, with the exception of AP fees, in order to purchase a Prom ticket or attend Prom.